-How students feel about their bodies strongly influences their decisions about food.
+How students feel about their bodies strongly influences their mental health and decisions about food.

-As an Accredited Dietitian and body-image advocate my “Beyond Fad-Diets and Perfect Bodies” seminar combines media literacy, positive self image and healthy eating in a meaningful and practical way.
+As an Accredited Dietitian and body-image advocate my “From Pressure to Power” seminar combines media literacy, positive self image and nutrition in a meaningful and practical way.

-My work seeks to empower students to look after their bodies from a place of self acceptance, critical thinking and mindfulness.
+My work seeks to empower students to look after their bodies from a place of self acceptance, critical thinking and mindfulness rather than from a place of body dissatisfaction and trying to change their bodies to try and meet unrealistic body ideals.

 Let’s turn back the tide of body dissatisfaction and empower our young people to live healthy, confident lives